 For detailed descriptions of resources see the Government Research subject library guide.

-Click "Choose Database" (shown below) to select additional databases to search.
+Click "Choose Database" and select other or additional databases to search.

 - America: History and Life with Full Text

 - Journals published worldwide on U.S. & Canadian history and culture from prehistory - present.
 196+ full-text journals; 1,700 journals indexed; 92+ books EBSCO More...